Characterization of Equimatchable Even-Regular Graphs: Remarks and Problems

 \section{Remarks and Problems}

-Theorem~\ref{main1} contributes the final piece of solutions to the characterization of connected equimatchable $r$-regular graphs.
-On the study of equimatchable graphs which may be not regular, B\"{u}y\"{u}kolak et al. \cite{YB} provided a complete structural characterization of equimatchable graphs without triangles, by identifying the equimatchable triangle-free graph families.
+Theorem~\ref{main1} contributes the final piece of solutions to the characterization of connected equimatchable $r$-regular graphs (see a schematic overview in Figure~\ref{lastpiece}).
+On the study of equimatchable graphs which may not be regular, B\"{u}y\"{u}kolak et al. \cite{YB} provided a complete structural characterization of equimatchable graphs without triangles, by identifying the equimatchable triangle-free graph families.

 However, the structure of equimatchable graphs with triangles has not been fully characterized yet. $F_r$ is a special class of equimatchable graphs with triangles, which is constructed from complete bipartite graphs.
-It is worth to explore whether equimatchable graphs with triangles can be constructed from triangle-free equimatchable graphs.
+It is worth exploring whether equimatchable graphs with triangles can be constructed from triangle-free equimatchable graphs.